 Photo: Philipp Scholz Rittermann

-This collection is different from your average sculpture garden because some of the pieces are incorporated into buildings on site.
+This collection differs from your average sculpture garden because some pieces are incorporated into buildings on site.
 The famous Sun God sculpture is part of the collection.
-The 18th sculpture installation, Fallen Star, is a crooked little house that kids will love on top of the engineering building called Jacobs Hall (open usually on Tuesdays and Thursdays).
-Note that if you are driving to campus, you’ll need to seek out metered parking or purchase a short-term parking permit.
+The 18th sculpture installation, Fallen Star, is a crooked little house that kids will love on top of the engineering building called Jacobs Hall.

 Stuart Collection